 This is the main reason people volunteer, so let’s get this out of the way from the start.
 Volunteering is a great way to support causes and organizations that matter to you.
 While donating money is always welcome, most students and young professionals struggle to make ends meet; volunteering lets you help these change-making organizations without costing you a dime.

-And, one of the best parts about volunteering is that you decide who, what, when, where, why, and how.
+And, one of the best parts about volunteering abroad or locally is that you decide who, what, when, where, why, and how.
 Perhaps you admire the work your local food kitchen does and want to help them help others.
 Or, maybe you have a soft spot for dogs and prefer to lend a helping hand at the county animal shelter.
 You can volunteer completely online, or offer your time supporting a specific SDG you’re passionate about.
 Volunteer working evening shifts, as a side job on the weekends, or once a year on Earth Day.
 Whatever the case may be, there’s sure to be an organization requiring your assistance.